-Group of diverse African AmericansBlacks/African Americans* have the most severe burden of HIV of all racial/ethnic groups in the United States.
-Compared with other races and ethnicities, African Americans account for a higher proportion of new HIV infections, those living with HIV, and those ever diagnosed with AIDS.
+Blacks/African Americans1 have the most severe burden of HIV of all racial/ethnic groups in the United States.
+Compared with other races and ethnicities, African Americans account for a higher proportion of new HIV diagnoses, those living with HIV, and those ever diagnosed with AIDS.

 Source: CDC.
-Estimated HIV incidence among adults and adolescents in the United States, 2007-2010.
-HIV Surveillance Supplemental Report 2012;17(4).
-Subpopulations representing 2% or less are not reflected in this chart.
-Abbreviations: MSM, men who have sex with men; IDU, injection drug user.
+Diagnoses of HIV infection in the United States and dependent areas, 2014.
+HIV Surveillance Report 2015;26.
+Subpopulations representing 2% or less of HIV diagnoses are not reflected in this chart.
+Abbreviation: MSM, men who have sex with men.

 The poverty rate is higher among African Americans than other racial/ethnic groups.
-The socioeconomic issues associated with poverty -- including limited access to high-quality health care, housing, and HIV prevention education -- directly and indirectly increase the risk for HIV infection, and affect the health of people living with and at risk for HIV.
-These factors may explain why African Americans have worse outcomes on the HIV continuum of care, including lower rates of linkage to care, retention in care, being prescribed HIV treatment, and viral suppression.
-New data from 2010 indicate that 75% of HIV-infected African Americans aged 13 or older are linked to care, 48% are retained in care, 46% are prescribed antiretroviral therapy, and only 35% are virally suppressed.
+The socioeconomic issues associated with poverty -- including limited access to high-quality health care, housing, and HIV prevention education -- directly and indirectly increase the risk for HIV infection and affect the health of people living with and at risk for HIV.
+These factors may explain why African Americans have worse outcomes on the HIV continuum of care, including lower rates of linkage to care, retention in care, being prescribed HIV treatment (ART), and viral suppression.
+Stigma, fear, discrimination, homophobia, and negative perceptions about HIV testing may also place many African Americans at higher risk and discourage testing.

 What CDC Is Doing

-- Support and technical assistance to health departments and community-based organizations to deliver effective prevention interventions for African Americans, such as WILLOW, d-up: Defend Yourself!, and Mpowerment.
+- Support for health departments and community-based organizations to deliver effective prevention interventions for African Americans and other populations.

-CDC Act Against AIDS Campaign
+- The Act Against AIDS campaigns, including

-* Referred to as African Americans in this fact sheet.
+- Referred to as African Americans in this fact sheet.